-After spending nearly a month eating my way through the city, I’ve compiled this list of the best restaurants in Bucharest.
+After recently spending more than a month eating my way through the city, I’ve compiled this list of the best restaurants in Bucharest.
 From Italian to seafood to local dishes with modern twists, Bucharest has tons of options that will please anyone.

 Str.
 Actor Ion Brezoianu 4, Sector 5